 So you’re thinking about starting to grow your own food – congratulations!
 Maybe you’re feeling a little intimidated.
 Rest assured, there’s nothing to be afraid of, and once you get going, it’s really hard to stop!
 And in case you haven’t committed to growing your own food, I came up with a few reasons to garden to entice you.

-You Control What You’re Eating
+One of My Biggest Reasons to Garden: You Control What You’re Eating

-This is the probably the biggest reason that I garden.
 I know where my food has been and what it’s been exposed to, which is hugely important in our modern chemical-riddled food chain.
 Not only that, but I get to decide what I grow, without the constraints of my grocer’s produce section.
 Maybe you’re not quite ready to grow 40 different vegetables, but you can try purple potatoes, striped eggplant, and white tomatoes – none of which you’d ever find in a store.

 You’ll Eat More Fruits and Vegetables